How To Get Around in Phnom Penh

 Unless you have your own vehicle, this is really the number one way to get around Phnom Penh.
 Tuk Tuks can be found simply everywhere and the fare never gets more than 2 USD per trip to anywhere in the city.
 Actually you will usually get quoted 2 USD even for short distance trips so it’s always a good idea to bargain, like saying 1 USD would be fine if it’s really not that far or offer them 5,000 Riel which is about 1.25 USD.

-You can also rent a Tuk Tuk for the whole day, for example if you want to visit some places out of the city like the Killing Fields, Shooting Range or Tonle Bati then a realistic and actually very very fair price is 20 to 30 USD.
-Don’t accept offers of 40 USD and up as you keep in mind that the average daily income of Cambodian people is 2.60 USD a day.
+You can also rent a Tuk Tuk for the whole day, for example if you want to visit some places out of the city like the Killing Fields, Shooting Range or Tonle Bati, then a realistic and actually very very fair price is 20 to 30 USD.
+Don’t accept offers of 40 USD and up as you keep in mind that the minimum daily wage in Cambodia is 6.50 USD.

 Taxis in Phnom Penh